Carnival of Venice – All You Need to Plan a Perfect Trip

 Here are the main appointments:

-• February 12th.
-Today is the day of the children’s carnival known as “Carnevale internazionale dei ragazzi”.
+• February 1st-11th – “Carnevale internazionale dei ragazzi”.
+Like every year, there are events devoted to children and kids.
 The young visitors can take part in themed workshops and games in Ca’ Giustinian in Venezia and at Centro Civico del Parco Albanese in Mestre.
-Booking is required.

 Events like the children’s carnival, the party at the Hard Rock Cafe, the visit to the masks’ workshop, the Carnival Street Show, the Original Signs night show, and the carnival-themed food initiative “Il Carnevale del Gusto” take place almost every day so you will have more time to plan a visit.